 Users can select values that are referenced from another sheet when entering data into this field.
-You can select the sheet and the field to be linked from Design Mode.
-Sheets can be uploaded from any applications created from your account.
+You can select the sheet and the field to be linked from Design Mode, but please note that the values in the linked source field must be unique.

 If you need to load other values when selecting a value from another sheet, you can use Linking and Loading Fields instead.

-Clicking on the dropdown menu will pop out a configuration panel which displays detailed information of the referenced sheet.
+Clicking on the dropdown menu will pop out a configuration panel that displays detailed information on the referenced sheet.
 For example, in the "Sales" sheet below, the Customer field type is set to Select from other Sheet.
 By clicking on it, users will be able to choose customer data from the source sheet (the "Customer" sheet) when completing the pending order.

 The Select from other Sheet field can also work like a text filter that displays available options in the source sheet as you type values into it.

 You can also configure Select from other sheet field as Multiple select.